Skip to main content

 How does the Fixed Index Annuity calculator work?

 Enter your starting principal, monthly contribution, years to grow, and an estimated average crediting rate.
-The calculator compounds your balance annually, adds your contributions, and projects the year-by-year balance.
-FIAs have a 0% floor — your account never loses value to a market downturn.
+The calculator compounds your balance annually, adds your contributions, and projects your year-by-year growth.
+Keep in mind that actual FIA crediting varies each year based on index performance and your contract terms.
+The 0% floor means a market downturn won't reduce your account value, but it doesn't guarantee a specific rate of return.

 What rate of return should I assume for a fixed index annuity?

-Most FIAs historically credit between 4% and 7% on average over a full market cycle, depending on the carrier's cap rate, participation rate, and chosen index.
-A 5–6% assumption is a reasonable conservative midpoint.
-ACM models real carrier illustrations during your free review.
+Historically, FIAs have credited between 4% and 7% on average over a full market cycle, depending on the carrier's cap rate, participation rate, and chosen index.
+A 5% to 6% assumption is a reasonable conservative starting point.
+During your free review, ACM models real carrier illustrations so you're working from actual contract numbers, not estimates.

 Can I add monthly contributions to a fixed index annuity?

-Many — but not all — FIA contracts accept ongoing contributions during the accumulation phase.
-Single-premium FIAs only accept the initial deposit, while flexible-premium FIAs allow recurring additions.
-We help you pick a contract structure that matches your savings pattern.
+It depends on the contract.
+Many FIAs accept ongoing contributions during the accumulation phase, while single-premium contracts only accept the initial deposit.
+We help you find a contract structure that matches how you save.

 Are the projected balances guaranteed?

-No. The projection assumes a constant average crediting rate; actual annual credits will vary based on index performance, your contract's cap and participation rates, and any spreads or fees.
-Your principal, however, is contractually protected from market loss.
+No. The projections assume a constant average crediting rate, and actual annual credits will vary based on index performance, your cap and participation rates, and any applicable fees.
+Your principal is contractually protected from market loss, but projected growth figures are illustrations only, not guarantees.

 How is the growth in a fixed index annuity taxed?

-Inside the contract, growth is tax-deferred — you owe no tax on annual gains while the money stays in the annuity.
+Growth inside the contract is tax-deferred, meaning you won't owe taxes on gains while the money stays in the annuity.
 When you withdraw, gains are taxed as ordinary income.
-Inside an IRA or 401(k) rollover, the entire withdrawal is taxable just like any qualified distribution.
+If your FIA is held inside an IRA or 401(k) rollover, the entire withdrawal is taxable as a qualified distribution.
+We recommend coordinating with your CPA on withdrawal timing and tax strategy.

 Engage a Coordinated Retirement Strategy